Innovator’s Policies and Resources

 - Material Transfer Agreement (Outgoing)

 - Material Transfer Agreement / Confidential Disclosure Agreement (Outgoing)

 The Office of Research Commercialization manages Confidential Disclosure Agreements (CDA) and Material Transfer Agreements (MTA) on behalf of the University – agreements that protect the innovators and their research.
-If a University researcher wishes to discuss his or her work with someone outside of NC State or transfer materials, Office of Research Commercialization can prepare and execute a CDA or MTA.
+If a university researcher wishes to discuss his or her work with someone outside of NC State or transfer materials, the Office of Research Commercialization can prepare and execute a CDA or MTA.
 For MTA or CDA requests please email email@example.com or firstname.lastname@example.org for assistance.

 If you feel that you cannot sign the NC State Patent Policy please contact our office at email@example.com or firstname.lastname@example.org and we will work with you to determine the appropriate agreement.
 In your email please provide answers to the appropriate questions below.